 Using the prism as a guiding metaphor, M2Lab focuses on the processes and conditions of alternative world-building.
 The prism sits at the intersection of science, art, philosophy, design, and communication.
 As such, it is emblematic of the unexpected patterns and illuminations we seek to cultivate through the possibilities opened up by contemporary media.

-Our projects participate, directly or obliquely, in the larger cultural conversations about immigration, belonging, identity, culture, and citizenship.
+Our multimedia projects participate, directly or obliquely, in the larger cultural conversations about immigration, belonging, identity, culture, and citizenship.
 They explore geographies of difference through the ethic of interactivity inherent in stories.
 In medias res, migration as story throws us into the middle of things, the place from which a medium starts to operate.
 Clearing a space, setting up shop, inviting the guests, stories are always a means to other stories.
 By tapping into the enabling power of stories, we hope to build, over time, models and prototypes of the prismatic consciousness.

 Content & Contributors

 The M2Lab was created with support from The New School and Wayward Creative.
 The project's content and media continuously grow and evolve through work provided by contributors across a wide variety of media and experiences.
-To learn more or contribute to the M2Lab, please reach out to our team.